Photo Credit: Roman Boed

 - Chicago has an extremely diversified economy.
 Leading industries include manufacturing, food processing, as well as the recently booming technology and E-commerce scenes.

-- And if you’re looking for more info on moving to Chicago, check out our resources on Chicago neighborhoods, Chicago suburbs, cost of living in Chicago, Austin nightlife, and our Chicago move cost guide.
+- And if you’re looking for more info on moving to Chicago, check out our resources on Chicago neighborhoods, Chicago suburbs, cost of living in Chicago, Chicago nightlife, and our Chicago move cost guide.

 Before we dive in, check out this video to get a better idea of Chicago’s awe-inspiring architecture.
 It’s a crazy beautiful city!